 The ridge stands prominently in the heart of the Chimacum watershed, two miles from the center of Chimacum and surrounded by 2,000 acres of Land Trust protected farms, forests, and salmon habitat.
 It is adjacent to Valley View Forest, a 65-acre forest acquired by Jefferson Land Trust in 2018 that will eventually connect the ridge to Center Valley Road for public access.

 The land is forested with mixed stands of mostly 40-year-old Douglas-fir, and naturally regenerated western red cedar, western hemlock, and Sitka spruce.
 Broadleaf trees like big-leaf maple, red alder, bitter cherry, and willow species are also scattered among the conifers.
 Additionally, the forest contains food and medicinal species like salal, mushrooms, serviceberry, evergreen huckleberry, Oregon grape, and elderberry.
-About 27 acres of freshwater forested wetlands, including a natural rare cranberry bog, are on the property, and it features about 10 miles of logging roads, ideal for future recreational use.
+About 27 acres of freshwater forested wetlands are on the property, and it features about 10 miles of logging roads, ideal for future recreational use.

-Jefferson Land Trust is currently working to raise the funds necessary to acquire Chimacum Ridge and transform it into a Community Forest starting in 2024.
-Learn more about the potential benefits of the community forestry model and Chimacum Ridge in this video produced by our partners Washington Environmental Council.
+Jefferson Land Trust is currently working to raise the funds necessary to transform this property into a Community Forest.
+Learn more about the potential benefits of the community forestry model and Chimacum Ridge in this video produced by our partners at the Washington Environmental Council.

 Chimacum Ridge forest.
 Photo by Tim Lawson/LEO.